-Before knowing about what Autumn in Hanoi can offer, AZ Local Trip would like to introduce you the 4 seasons in Hanoi and special events that come with each season.
+Before knowing about what Autumn in Hanoi can offer, AZ Local Trip would like to introduce you to the 4 seasons in Hanoi and special events and Things To do In Hanoi that come with each season.

 The average temperature is around 15 degrees Celsius, though it sometimes can go below 10 degrees

 It doesn’t sound that bad, especially if you’re from countries that are used to a sub-zero winter.
 However, ten degrees in Hanoi are a lot colder than you might expect: the humidity, wind chill factor and lack of building insulation and heating can make it feel much chillier.

 Make sure that you pack some seriously warm clothes when visiting Hanoi in wintertime.
 Sweater, waterproof coat, runners, raincoat are recommended.
 If you forget to bring them along, they can be easily bought in Vietnam for just a few bucks.

 >>> Check out more and more Hanoi Free Walking Tours!!!

 Thousands of Hanoians flocked to the streets and churches to join Christmas Eve celebrations

 As usual, Hanoi’s streets at the end of the year are transformed into a brilliant space along with shimmering lights and decorations for the Christmas holidays.
 A happy Christmas atmosphere prevailed over the capital with a range of bustling activities on Christmas Eve makes it a sleepless night for thousands of people to celebrate the last days of a year.

 Hanoi pedestrian streets were also transformed into exciting spaces along with many attractive activities held on Christmas Eve

 … and music by youngsters also led to an exciting night!